Yurockkk/Bluetooth-RPi-Python/README.md

 `sudo systemctl enable rfcomm`

-### Step 3 - Add the bash command `hciconfig hci0 piscan` in the file “/etc/rc.local” (before the last line of “exit 0”)
+### Step 4 - Add the bash command `hciconfig hci0 piscan` in the file “/etc/rc.local” (before the last line of “exit 0”)

 `sudo nano /etc/rc.local`

 ![](images/rc.png)

-### Step 4 - Set the “discoverableTimeout” to “0” in the file “/etc/bluetooth/main.conf”
+### Step 5 - Set the “discoverableTimeout” to “0” in the file “/etc/bluetooth/main.conf”
 `sudo nano /etc/bluetooth/main.conf` ( you can set the value to what ever you want your RPi to stay in discoverable mode)

 ![](images/main.png)

-### Step 5 - Reboot your RPi
+### Step 6 - Reboot your RPi
-Now, your RPi is able to receive commands (data) from / send executed results to an Android device.
+Now, your RPi is able to be connected through bluetooth and receive commands (data) from / send executed results to the [Bluetooth-RPi](https://github.com/Yurockkk/Bluetooth-RPi) automatically